 If we were to undertake a substantial acquisition for cash, the acquisition would likely need to be financed in part through bank borrowings or the issuance of public or private debt.
 This acquisition financing would likely decrease our ratio of earnings to fixed charges and adversely affect other leverage criteria.
 Under our existing credit facility, we are required to obtain the lenders' consent for certain additional debt financing and to comply with other covenants including the application of specific financial ratios.
 We are also restricted from paying cash dividends on our capital stock.
-We cannot asceptable terms when required.
+We cannot assure you that the necessary acquisition financing would be available to us on acceptable terms when required.
 If we were to undertake an acquisition for equity, the acquisition may have a dilutive effect on the interests of the holders of our common stock.